zapabob/ROCm/README.md

 Starting with ROCm 1.8 we have relexed the use PCIe Atomics and also PCIe Lane choice for Vega10/GFX9 class GPU.
 So now you can support CPU without PCIe Atomics and also use Gen2 x1 lanes.

-Currently our GFX8 GPU's (Fiji & Polaris Family)still need to use PCIe Gen 3 and PCIe Atomics, but are looking at relaxing this in a future release, once we have fully tested firmware.
+Currently our GFX8 GPU's (Fiji & Polaris family) still need to use PCIe Gen 3 and PCIe Atomics, but are looking at relaxing this in a future release, once we have fully tested firmware.

 Current CPUs which support PCIe Gen3 + PCIe Atomics are: